Instant Runoff Voting and the Reinforcement Paradox: Necessary and Sufficient Conditions

-The inequalities created in each step of the iterative process in the proofs of the propositions can be used in reverse to identify election partitions leading to the paradoxes.
-For instance, from the proof of Case (1) of Proposition \ref{complete_cond}, we have
+Propositions \ref{complete_cond} and \ref{partial_cond} identify the necessary conditions on the original election for a runner-up or plurality loser reinforcement paradox to occur but do not identify any partitions.
+However, the inequalities that arise at each step of the propositions' proofs can be used to identify election partitions leading to the paradoxes.